99kaits/tomochan/README.md

 - other pages, maybe an /ukko/ or homepage or rules/faq or whatever
 - funny 404 pages
 - board specific banners
+- oekaki would be so epic just imagine
+- caching rendered templates for extra performance maybe?
+- config file
+- init scripts
+- mod view/tools
-- maybe an eventual rewrite with kotlin/postgres??????
+- maybe an eventual rewrite with kotlin/postgres?????? idk?????????

 DONE:
 - posting